Skip to main content

 How Much Over Asking Should You Offer in DFW?

-Current market data shows that winning offers in prime DFW neighborhoods are averaging 3-7% over asking price, though this varies significantly by location and price point.
-In highly desirable areas like Bishop Arts District or near Legacy West, I’ve seen successful offers go 10-15% over asking for move-in ready properties.
+Right now, winning offers in prime DFW neighborhoods are running 3-7% over asking price.
+In places like Bishop Arts District or near Legacy West?
+I’ve seen buyers go 10-15% over for move-in ready homes.
+It’s aggressive out there.

 When Is the Best Time to Submit Your Offer in DFW?

-Consider the seller’s timeline when structuring your offer.
-If they need a quick closing, offering a 21-day close with verified financing can trump higher-priced offers with longer timelines.
-Conversely, if they need time to find their next home, offering a 60-day rent-back agreement might give you the winning edge.
+And don’t ignore the seller’s personal timeline — it matters more than most buyers think.
+If they need a quick closing, offering a 21-day close with verified financing can beat a higher-priced offer that’s asking for 45 days.
+If they need time to find their next home, a 60-day rent-back agreement might be what tips you over the edge.

 What Financing Strategies Beat Cash Offers?